Podcast - Latest Episode

 687. Judas Priest / Rocka Rolla.
 1974.
 2/5

-While this album is a good deal mellower than the raucous and metallised material that was to come down the line, there are certain moments when you can hear that fabled Judas Priest sound in its infancy.
+Technical problems during the recording contributed to the poor sound quality of the record.
+Producer Rodger Bain, whose resume included Black Sabbath's first three albums and Budgie's first album, took control of the decisions over the young and green members, decisions which the band did not always agree with, which caused some tension.
+And while this album is a good deal mellower than the raucous and metallised material that was to come down the line, there are certain moments when you can hear that fabled Judas Priest sound in its infancy.
 For the most part, however, this album is rooted in the folksy blues music that feels as though it would be much more suited to the late 1960's rather than the advancing of the mid-1970's.
 A lot of it could almost be influenced by the first couple of Deep Purple album's, which is somewhat surprising given what Deep Purple had evolved into by the time this album was released.
-However, having said this, it has been reported that many of the band's better known and stylistic songs, such as "Tyrant", "Genocide" and "Victim of Changes" were ruled out of being placed on this album by their producer.
-These songs of course eventually found themselves onto the next album, which itself is much more recognised as a Judas Priest sounding album.
+However, having said this, it has been reported that many of the band's better known and stylistic songs, such as "Tyrant", "Genocide" and an early version of "Victim of Changes" were ruled out of being placed on this album by their producer, Rodger Bain, because they weren’t commercial enough.
+He also cut the song "Caviar and Meths" from a 10-minute song down to a 2-minute instrumental.
+Many of these songs of course eventually found themselves onto the next album, which itself is a much more recognisable Priest-sounding album.
+Just what would the addition of those songs to this album have created at the time?
+It’s an interesting question and one that would be well worth debating.

-There is no duelling of those two Downing and Tipton guitars here, and there is no hint of any of the speed and heaviness that was to come from this band as they established themselves.
-The songs tend to just plod along, the drum and bass beat sometimes barely getting above a crawl as Halford croons lightly over the top.
+There is no duelling of those Downing and Tipton guitars here, and there is no great hint of any of the speed and heaviness that was to come from this band as they established themselves.
+The songs tend to in places just plod along, the drum and bass beat sometimes barely getting above a crawl as Halford croons lightly over the top.

-"One for the Road" is especially like this, struggling to ever reach its conclusion as the bulk of the song just repeats itself over and over again.
+"One for the Road" is an example of this though not in a terrible way, but it does struggle to reach its conclusion as the bulk of the song feels like it just repeats itself over and over again.
+It is a reasonable track but out of kilter with what was produced as opening tracks down the path a little.
 The first single, "Rocka Rolla" is a better song with a slightly rockier feel, and the dual guitars making themselves more prominent, as well as the shirking squeal of Halford's harmonica.
-Still, it sounds more like The Eagles than Judas Priest.
-The suite of "" is an interesting delving into more hippy rock along with the very 1970's guitar improv.
+Still, it honestly sounds more like The Eagles than Judas Priest.
+The suite of "Winter", "Deep Freeze" and "Winter Retreat" is an interesting delving into more hippy rock along with the very 1970's guitar improv.
 For much of the time it feels as though perhaps the album has stopped, frozen in time if you will.
 It's a very... unique... almost Pink Floyd expedition, and one that seems so very unlike the band that was to emerge from this album.

-As a piece of history, especially of this band, this is an interesting listen.
-It is not completely hopeless or a write-off, but it is of a different era, and most certainly was written and performed that way.
+As a piece of history, especially of this band, this is still an interesting listen.
+It is not a write-off, but it is of a different era, and most certainly was written and performed that way.
 While it is worth a listen for all of the fans who have not experienced it, in the long run I would be surprised if many fans revisited it on a regular basis.
-There are only at least a dozen albums by the band that make more enjoyable listening that this.
+And that’s okay, because just around the corner there is a little album waiting to be recorded called “Sad Wings of Destiny”, and that’s where things start to get very interesting indeed.

 No comments: